This article is part of The Ascender, the Highrise platform for articles and resources.

 • Would you rather live with your worst enemy on an island for a week or have your best friend betray you?

-• What would you suggest if you met a supernatural creature willing to settle on earth and looking for the best business idea?
+• What would you suggest if you met a supernatural creature willing to settle on earth but looking for the best business idea?

 • Pick only one luxury item for the rest of your life.
 Which will you select?